Mode selectivity in electron promoted vibrational relaxation of chemisorbed hydrogen on molybdenum and tungsten surfaces: Introduction

 \section{Introduction}

-Adsorption of hydrogen can induce significant changes in the electronic structure, leading to enhanced electron-phonon coupling in two-dimensional materials,\cite{bekaert2019, Yan2022, soskic2024} or at metal surfaces such as tungsten.\cite{Rotenberg1998, Rotenberg2000, Rotenberg2002} Electron-phonon coupling is pivotal to driving phenomena in hydrogen-metal systems ranging from the Jahn-Teller effect\cite{Jahn1937, bersuker2020}, superconductivity\cite{duan2017, semenok2020} to vibrational relaxation at surfaces.\cite{Persson1982, gadzuk1984, tully2000b} From a surface-science perspective, hydrogen adsorption is also the first step in the formation of metal hydrides.\cite{bloch1997} The dissipation of the excess energy released during H$_2$ bond dissociation is governed to a large extent by its interaction with the electrons of the substrate.
+Adsorption of hydrogen can induce significant changes in the electronic structure, leading to enhanced electron-phonon coupling in two-dimensional materials,\cite{bekaert2019, Yan2022, soskic2024} or at metal surfaces such as tungsten.\cite{Rotenberg1998, Rotenberg2000, Rotenberg2002} Electron-phonon coupling is pivotal to driving phenomena in hydrogen-metal systems ranging from the Jahn-Teller effect\cite{Jahn1937, bersuker2020}, superconductivity\cite{duan2017, semenok2020} to vibrational relaxation at surfaces.\cite{Persson1982, gadzuk1984, tully2000b} Hydrogen adsorption is also a crucial step in the formation of metal hydrides\cite{bloch1997} and in heterogeneously catalysed reactions at surfaces such as the Haber-Bosch process\cite{humphreys2021} or the Fischer-Tropsch process.\cite{dry2002} Moreover, adsorption of atomic hydrogen on tungsten surfaces is an elementary step that contributes to the macroscopic recycling coefficient of plasma fuel in a fusion reactor.\cite{causey2002} Yet, incoming hydrogen will only adsorb when the excess energy is efficiently dissipated.
+At metal surfaces, the dissipation of the excess energy released during H$_2$ bond dissociation is governed to a large extent by its interaction with the electrons of the substrate.
 In this scenario, electron-phonon coupling enables energy dissipation via excitation of electron-hole pairs (EHPs) triggered by the motion of the adsorbed atom.~\cite{Persson1982, gadzuk1984, tully2000b} Other dissipation mechanisms like the coupling of the hydrogen atom motion to the surface phonons of the substrate are considered to be inefficient due to the large mass mismatch between the adsorbed hydrogen's mass and the atomic mass of the substrate.\cite{norskov1979, grimmelmann80}

 Vibrational spectra of atoms and molecules on surfaces can reveal much about the nature and effectiveness of energy exchange between adsorbate and substrate, because the dissipation rate contributes intrinsically to the overall linewidth of individual spectral signals.
 However, isolating the different broadening contributions is challenging, as inhomogeneous broadening, pure dephasing, and instrumental (Gaussian) broadening all contribute to the overall linewidth.\cite{gadzuk1984, guyot1995surface} Sum-frequency generation (SFG) experiments provide a means to directly measure the depopulation time and thus decipher the kinetics of energy relaxation from the broadening caused by pure dephasing.\cite{guyot1995surface} Yet, the depopulation time, $T_1$, is the inverse of the relaxation rate of \textit{all} mechanisms that dampen the vibration.
 Thus, experiments have often been performed in conjunction with theoretical support, allowing for an estimate of the effectiveness of electron-phonon-mediated dissipation in comparison to phonon-phonon-mediated dissipation.\cite{Ryberg1981, Bpersson1982, morin1992, head-gordon1992, tully93, Persson1989}